lab9k/dash-score-project-template/docs/10_whats_ddd.md

 ## About
-This library provides a **basic [Dash](https://dash.plotly.com "Dash Documentation and User Guide") app structure** which allows to set up a multipage interactive data visualization app in no time.
-The Dash Data Dialogics app structure lets data scientists and data analysts (who are not afraid of code) do what they do best: load, manipulate, combine, visualize and analyze data.
+This library provides a **basic [Dash](https://dash.plotly.com "Dash Documentation and User Guide") app structure** which allows to easily set up a multipage interactive data visualization app.
+The Dash Data Dialogics app structure lets data scientists and data analysts (who are not afraid of code), do what they do best: load, manipulate, combine, visualize and analyze data.
 With Dash Data Dialogics data scientists and data analysts will spend less time on app development and more time on data analytics and the data dialogue with domain experts and decision makers.